 Aside from the dolls and stuffed toys, Dindin has a doctor set, a cross-section of a man that opens up to reveal internal organs, clay dough, toy musical instruments and a real guitar, as well as toy cars and trucks, a garage, a race track, and carpentry tools.

 We did not label cars and tools as “toys for boys” because first, eventually she will have to learn to drive, and second, the tools teach her that things or items are made and not just bought from stores.
 She makes chairs, beds, benches, and cars for her dolls from her tools.
 So for us, these are unisex toys for kids.

 And with each show or toy or book, we are there to answer her questions or to correct her gently if the opinion she has formed is something that we feel is not right or edifying to herself or other people.

 Dindin can be very inquisitive, like any toddler/preschooler.
 And I can get tired because of her incessant questions and bantering.
 Sometimes, I do silence her just to have some peace and quiet because one answer always leads to another question.
 She doesn’t take naps so that means it can go on the whole day!
 We are homeschooling in Bacolod so the brunt of answering her questions usually falls on me.

-But as much as I can, I try to answer her because aside from correcting any wrong value or principle, I also try to keep in mind that I want us to have an open line of communication especially when she reaches puberty—a time when a lot of teenagers clam up to their parents and would rather talk to peers.
+But as much as I can, I try to answer her.
+Aside from correcting any wrong value or principle, I want us to have an open line of communication especially when she reaches puberty.
+This is the time when a lot of teenagers clam up to their parents and would rather talk to peers.
 I would like to avoid that as much as possible.

 So in conclusion, I don’t think that totally rejecting certain toys or shows will be the answer to raising good, godly, and responsible adults.
 I still think it is parental guidance and involvement.
 Barbie is not just about BEAUTY and VANITY — two things that we think are shallow.
 I think that Barbie is not the real enemy, but apathy and parental detachment are.